xienaoban/minecraft-bole/README.md

 side.
 But the game will still work fine if the mod is not installed on both sides.

-The development philosophy of this mod:
+The principles that this mod adheres to:
 - No new items, blocks or other custom data are added.
 Even the `bole handbook item` is just a book with some NBT tags.
 So the mod is vanilla friendly, and your save will still be fine after uninstalling the mod.